Allan Shivers: Segregation and resistance to integration

 Shivers was anti-integration and used the office of the governor to resist legally-mandated integration in Texas.
 After the US Supreme Court decision ending the "separate but equal" doctrine in Brown v.
 Board of Education (1954), Shivers on July 27, 1955, appointed a committee, the Texas Advisory Committee on Segregation in Public Schools.
 The charge of this committee was to "[e]xamine three major problems and present recommendations leading to their solution.
 The problems are: (1) The prevention of forced integration.
 (2) The achievement of maximum decentralization of school authority.
 (3) The ways in which the State government may best assist the local school districts in solving their problems."
 The committee members were State Senator A.M.
-Aiken, Jr., Earnest.
-E. Sanders, Mrs. Joe Fisher, J.V.
-Hammett, Charles Howell, Will Crews Morris, and Houston attorney, Hall E. Timanus.
+Aikin, Jr., Earnest E. Sanders, Mrs. Joe Fisher, J.V.
+Hammett, Charles Howell, Will Crews Morris, and Houston attorney Hall E. Timanus.
 A legal and legislative subcommittee of the Texas Advisory Committee on Segregation in Public Schools produced a 58-page report on August 18, 1955, detailing among other ideas ways that Texas schools could resist integration and the framework for ending compulsory public school attendance for those parents who did not want their children to attend integrated schools.

-The recommendations of the committee were used as justification for Shivers's state actions in resisting integration, such as the Mansfield School Desegregation Incident.
+The recommendations of the committee were used as justification for Shivers' state actions in resisting integration, such as the Mansfield School Desegregation Incident.

-Miscellaneous

-Shivers appeared as himself in the 1955 film Lucy Gallant starring Jane Wyman and Charlton Heston.

-Shivers previously held the record for longest continuous service as Texas governor at 7.5 years until June 2008, when Rick Perry surpassed Shivers's record for continuous service.
-(Bill Clements initially broke Shivers's total service record by serving eight years over two nonconsecutive terms; Perry later surpassed that record, as well.)
-Both Shivers and Perry are the only two Texas governors to have been inaugurated four times.

-Shivers disputed the Truman administration's claim on the Tidelands and disapproved of Truman's veto that would have vested tideland ownership in the states.
-Bucking the tradition of the "Solid South", Shivers delivered Texas in the 1952 presidential election for Dwight D. Eisenhower, only the second time that Texas had supported a Republican for president since Reconstruction (the other was 1928).
-The state Republican Party reciprocated by nominating Shivers for governor and so ran as the nominee of both parties.
-Shivers is believed to have lost popularity with some voters over his disloyalty to the Democratic Party.
-He also became less popular because of his opposition to Brown and his link to the Veterans' Land Board scandal.

-Shivers helped enact laws raising teacher salaries and granting retirement benefits to state employees.